fogrape/fogrape.github.io/economics.md

   > Educating is as challenging and instructive as working in a large company, one learns to manage, to teach, setting priorities etc. So All benefit from time spent on education.
 As any branch switch, switching from education to another branch often needs a learning and adaption phase.
 For many professions solid foundations and training are needed which can be/have been acquired through a higher education.
 Additionally good child education yields skilled future workers from whom the entire society benefits.
 However in many economies time spent on education may yield lower rent incomes despite the fact the rent incomes are enabled by the contemporary working generation, of which those children raised some decades ago are part.

-  > Teaching (across all age groups) I consider as very instructive and it shapes and sharpens thinking.
+  > Teaching (across all age groups and from elementary to seniors) I consider as very instructive and it shaped/s my thinking.